flriancu/fortran_demo/SETUP.md

     and is therefore not covered here.
 Follow
     [this official guide](https://learn.microsoft.com/en-us/windows/wsl/install)
     from Microsoft.
-1. Open a `wsl` terminal and install a Fortran compiler and other necessary tools:
+1. Open a `wsl` terminal and install a Fortran compiler, a C compiler and other necessary tools:
     ```
     sudo apt install build-essential gfortran ninja-build gdb cmake
     ```